Congress of Përmet: The decisions of the Përmet Congress

 Given the diversity of its participants and their geographic representation, the Përmet anti-fascist Congress was a national or constitutional assembly whose aim was to elect the legislative and executive authorities that would administer the country until the conclusion of the war, and subsequently in freed Albania.
 The congress initially elected the General National Liberation Council (KPNÇ) as the highest governmental body; the principal legislative forum, and the only sovereign representation of the Albanian people, according to historical sources.

 The KPNÇ elected the Presidency of the General Council consisting of 25 members; its president was elected Omer Nishani.
 Third, Congress elected the Anti-Fascist National Liberation Committee, which had the characteristics of a transitional administration.
 This committee, or provisional government, consisted of 11 members.
-The General Secretary of the KPNÇ, Enver Hoxha, was appointed head of the provisional government, while the well-known nationalist Myslim Peza was appointed deputy chairman of the provisional government.
+The General Secretary of the KPNÇ, Enver Hoxha, was appointed head of the provisional government, while the well-known nationalist Myslym Peza was appointed deputy chairman of the provisional government.
 The KPNÇ, as a legislative body, since its formation during the days of the Congress, issued the first important acts or decisions, which were of great importance for the further development of the liberation war and the independence of Albania in later years.

 The decisions of the Përmet Congress showed that LANÇ and the UNÇSH, as its main driving force, had created the belief that they would be the winners of the war and would govern the country after the victory.
 Although some foreign observers considered the optimism of the LANÇ leaders at the time to be overconfident, subsequent events proved that the analysis of the situation made by the UNÇSH and that LANÇ was rational and realistic.

 The Congress of Përmet, declaring the former King Zog a person "non grata", legally put the stamp of the traitor on him, because he turned Albania into a vassal state of Italy and abandoned the people of the country (along with the rulers of his rulers) in difficult days of fascist occupation.
 The actions of this Congress also sent a clear message to Ballisto-Zogist quislings and collaborators: there would be no influence at the table for those who collaborated with the enemy, nor for those who waited for the invader to depart before "fighting."